Australia reopens its borders for the first time since pandemic began | DW | 01.11.2021

 Australia reopened its borders Monday, permitting citizens to return and exit the country.
 Foreign workers in Australia remain unable to do so though.

-Emotional scenes unfolded at the Syndey airport as the first flight from Los Angeles in 18 months arrived Monday
+Emotional scenes unfolded at the Sydney airport as the first quarantine-free flight from Los Angeles in 18 months arrived Monday

-Australia relaxed international travel restrictions Monday permitting the vaccinated to travel and families to reunite after 18 months of closed borders due to the pandemic.
+Australia relaxed international travel restrictions Monday permitting those vaccinated to travel and families to reunite after 18 months of closed borders due to the pandemic.

 With some of the world's strictest COVID-19 border controls, foreign tourists have been barred from entry and citizens were effectively unable to come and go unless they secured rare permission to do so and paid a hefty price.